alistairjohnstone/alistairjohnstone.github.io/_posts/2020-06-24-using-facebook-prophet-in-google-sheets.md

 ## Get started by building your own API with Python

 We’ll be building our own API using [FastAPI](https://fastapi.tiangolo.com/), which is a modern, fast (high-performance), web framework for building APIs with Python.
 This will take parameters from the Google Sheets function and do all the forecasting in the background with Facebook Prophet.
 I won't go in to how to use FastAPI but you can read all you need to know [here](https://fastapi.tiangolo.com/).

+Here we're using some of the more intuitive parameters for Prophet, you can read more about the additional parameters that are available to you in the [Prophet documentation](https://facebook.github.io/prophet/docs/quick_start.html#python-api).
+I also found this [Implementing Facebook Prophet efficiently](https://towardsdatascience.com/implementing-facebook-prophet-efficiently-c241305405a3) post on Towards Data Science really useful.

 {% highlight python %}
 from fastapi import FastAPI